Would you like to see the northern lights in Tromsø, Norway? Read on, as I give you the best tips and tricks to find them!

 What is the cheapest way to see the northern lights?

 The cheapest way to see the northern lights is to see them by luck!
 You can spot them if you’re driving independently around places like Iceland or Northern Norway.
 However, you have less of a chance of seeing them on your own.
-You can use budget airlines to visit places like Iceland or Norway, and stay at cheap accommodation.
+You can use budget airlines to visit places like Iceland or Norway, and stay at cheap accommodations.

 Do the northern lights come out every night?